nkohari/nate.io/content/uses.md

 ## Home

 * [Ubiquiti UniFi](https://ui.com): Ubiquiti's prosumer networking and camera equipment can't be beat.
 It's got a pretty sizable barrier to entry, but it's well worth adopting.
-* [Sonos](https://sonos.com/): I used to be a huge Sonos fan until the app debacle of 2024.
-It's still a great system, but they need to re-earn my trust before I can recommend them again.
+* [Sonos](https://sonos.com/): Every TV in our house has a Sonos soundbar, and we use Amps to control our built-in speakers.
+The company lost some of my trust after the app debacle in 2024, but it's slowly getting better, and there really isn't anything else on the market like it.
-* [Philips Hue](https://philips-hue.com/): Most bulbs in our house is a Hue bulb now.
+* [Philips Hue](https://philips-hue.com/): Most bulbs in our house are Hue bulbs now.
 They're set to fade up in the morning, down in the evening, with a splash of color for fun.
 * [Plex](https://plex.app): The frontend to our home media server, a ~64TB zfs pool which is home to a giant pile of ripped Blu-Rays and archived YouTube videos.

 ## Carry